-The RETRYR_s register contents are used to set the different auto-retry options (Auto-retry) and the offset compensation feature of the current sense function.
+The RETRYR_s register contents are used to configure the different auto-retry options (Auto-retry) and the offset compensation feature of the current sense function.

-Setting bit D8 to 1(OFP = 1) causes the random offset current (and the overcurrent profile on the 06XS4200B) to be added to the sensed current (pin CSNS).
+Setting bit D8 to 1 (OFP = 1) causes the offset current (and the overcurrent profile on the 10XS4200B) to be added to the sensed current (CSNS).
 Setting bit D8 to 0 results in the offset current being subtracted from the sensed current.